 As a new year begins, you may take a fresh look at your dog’s or cat’s health and behavior.
 After months of holiday noise, travel, and disrupted routines, signs of anxiety often become more noticeable, restlessness, clinginess, hiding, digestive upset, or changes in sleep.

 Anxiety in dogs and cats goes beyond occasional nervous behavior.
 Anxiety is influenced by factors such as brain chemistry, inflammation, environment, and past experiences, supporting an anxious pet often requires a whole-body approach.
+In this article, we explore common causes and signs of pet anxiety, evidence-informed natural remedies, and practical steps to support a calmer, more confident pet.

 What Are the Common Causes and Symptoms of Pet Anxiety?

-Common causes of anxiety in pets include:
+Common causes or possible trigger of anxiety in pets include:

 -